 Rnd 13: [1sc into next st, 2sc into next st] 2 times, join, ch 1 (6).

-Retrieve your crochet daffodil leaves set aside earlier.
+Retrieve both of your crochet daffodil leaves that you've set aside earlier.

-You will be working round 14 through both the chain stitches of the leaf and the current round of the stem to attach them together.
+We will now be working our stitches through both the chain stitches of each leaf and the current round of the stem simultaneously, in order to attach them together.

-Optionally, if you have difficulty attaching the leaves in this way (especially the second leaf, which is trickier), you may instead sew them onto the stem afterwards with a length of yarn E.
+Optionally, if you have difficulty attaching the leaves in this way (especially the second leaf, which is trickier), you may instead sew them onto the stem afterwards with a length of yarn C.

-If you choose to sew the leaves instead, simply replace round 14 and 15 with normal rounds (1sc into each st around, join).
+If you choose to sew the leaves onto the stem instead, simply replace rounds 14 and 15 with normal rounds (1sc into each st around, join, ch 1).

 Choose whichever method works best for you!

-Rnd 14: 1sc into each st around of both leaf and stem together, join, ch 1 (6).
+Rnd 14: 1sc into 1st ch of leaf and 1st st of stem together, 1sc into each of next 5 sts of both leaf and stem together, join, ch 1 (6).

 Rnd 15: 1sc into 4th ch of leaf and 1st st of stem together, 1sc into each of next 2 sts of both leaf and stem together, 1sc into 1st ch of leaf and 4th st of stem together, 1sc into each of next 2 sts of both leaf and stem together, join (6).

-Fasten off yarn E and leave a short tail for tying.
+Fasten off yarn C and leave a short tail for tying.

-If you skipped attaching the leaves during round 14 and 15, you may sew them on now.
+If you've skipped attaching the leaves during rounds 14 and 15, you may sew them on now.
+Then, continue to the instructions for sewing your crochet daffodil together below.

-Lastly, lay the daffodil center on top of the stem and rotate both pieces until the bottom 3 petals are visible between the gaps of the top 3 petals.
+Lastly, lay the daffodil center on top of the stem and rotate both pieces until the bottom three petals are visible between the gaps of the top three petals.

 Set aside for now and continue to the pot dirt below.